techscope/laravel-sqlserver/README.md

 This package allows you to use the OFFICIAL Microsoft SQL Server ODBC driver to connect to a Microsoft SQL Server database.

+Disclaimer: all Bash commands you will see here are examples for RHEL/CentOS Yum package manager.
+If you would like to help make these docs more friendly with other distros, please make sure to either open an issue with additional commands specifying which distro you are using.
+I'll then update the README docs.

 ## Dependencies
 ### UnixODBC